lucianmusat/parastas/README.md

 ### Why?

-Like everyone else, I have some applications running in docker containers on my raspberry pi.
+Like a lot of people, I have some applications running in docker containers on my raspberry pi.
 Sometimes these apps crash and I don't know about it unless I go and check their status.
-I could of course install a fully fledged monitoring tool like Prometheus, or maybe make a small script and put it in a cronjob, but I thought this could be a good opportunity to learn Spring framework.
+I could of course install a fully fledged monitoring tool like Prometheus, or maybe make a small script and put it in a cronjob, but I thought this would be a nice opportunity for a small Spring project.

 ### How to use

-- Make sure you have you have docker expose daemon on localhost:2375
+- Make sure you have docker expose daemon on localhost:2375
 - Clone the project
 - run ./build_docker.sh
 - docker compose up -d